FIWARE-Middleware/KIARA/doc/specification/Middleware_IDL_Specification.rst

 ~~~~~~~~~~~~~~~~~

 Value type declarations are supported by FIWARE Middleware IDL, but
-aren’t by FIWARE Middleware.
+aren't by FIWARE Middleware.
 Any FIWARE Middleware IDL parser has to
 explain that these declarations are not used and the parser will ignore
 them.